 Staff assessed and managed risks to patients and themselves well although they did not record this effectively.
 They achieved the right balance between maintaining safety and providing the least restrictive environment possible to support patients' recovery.
 Some staff had the skills to develop and implement good positive behaviour support plans and followed best practice in anticipating, de-escalating and managing challenging behaviour.
 As a result, they used restraint and seclusion only after attempts at de-escalation had failed.
-The ward staff participated in the provider's restrictive interventions reduction programme.
+The ward staff participated in the provider's restrictive in least the provider of the second staff participated in the provider of the second staff participated staff participated in the second staff participated staff particip